rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/limesurvey_zip_traversals.md

   4. Do: ```set file [file]```
   5. Do: ```set rhosts [ip]```
   6. Do: ```run```
-  7. You should get a shell.
+  7. If the file is readable, you should retrieve a file from the application

 ## Options